Count of St. Germain: Previous incarnations

 Certain Theosophical sects differ on the count's past lives, but generally agree upon Saint Alban, Proclus, Roger Bacon, and Sir Francis Bacon.

 Esotericist Raymond Bernard went further, claiming that the count was born Francis Tudor, the secret son of Queen Elizabeth I and Lord Dudley, who was raised as Francis Bacon.
 In this manner Bernard gave the count direct credit, as Bacon, for writing the works of Shakespeare, Christopher Marlowe, Edmund Spenser, and Miguel de Cervantes.
 Since Bernard identified Bernard as Christian Rosenkreuz and claimed that Masonic symbolism appears in Shakespeare's plays, he also effectively asserted that the Count of St. Germain was the founder of both Rosicrucianism and Freemasonry.
 Bernard rejected the idea that Bacon was reincarnated as the count, instead suggesting that Bacon simply feigned his death and developed the Count of St. Germain as a new identity.

 According to Mark Prophet, Francis Bacon faked his own death on Easter Sunday, 9 April 1626, and even attended his own funeral in disguise.
 It is believed by the adherents of the Ascended Master Teachings that he then traveled secretly to Transylvania (then part of Hungary, now part of Romania) to the Rakoczy Mansion of the noble family of Hungary.
-Finally, on 1 May 1684, he is believed to have attained (by his knowledge of alchemy) his physical Ascension (attaining immortality and eternal youth—the sixth level of Initiation), at which time Francis Bacon adopted the name "Saint Germain".
+Finally, on 1 May 1684, he is believed to have attained (by his knowledge of alchemy) his physical Ascension (attaining immortality and eternal youth – the sixth level of Initiation), at which time Francis Bacon adopted the name "Saint Germain".

 Skeptical view

 The scholar K. Paul Johnson maintains that the "Masters" that Madame Blavatsky wrote about and produced letters from were actually idealizations of people who were her mentors.

-Also see the article "Talking to the Dead and Other Amusements" by Paul Zweig, The New York Times, 5 October 1980, which maintains that Madame Blavatsky's revelations were fraudulent.
+In his 1980 New York Times article "Talking to the Dead and Other Amusements", Paul Zweig maintains that Madame Blavatsky's revelations were fraudulent.

+Use of the name

+A number of books on palmistry, hypnotism, and related subjects were published in the United States under the pseudonym "Comte C. de Saint-Germain" at the turn of the 20th century.
+These were authored by a journalist Edgar de Valcourt-Vermont, who wrote a palmistry column for The Chicago Times.